 - Self-care: Pay attention to your diet, try to maintain a regular sleep pattern, and exercise regularly.
 Find activities that you enjoy, and make time for them in your schedule.
 Such lifestyle factors can help to regulate our moods.
 (4,5,6)

-- Mindfulness: Practising mindfulness exercises can help you to observe emotions, thoughts and sensations without judging or reacting to them.
+- Mindfulness: Practicing mindfulness exercises can help you to observe emotions, thoughts and sensations without judging or reacting to them.

 Therapy types to consider for artists

 Most types of therapy can be applied to the mental health challenges that artists may experience.
 Common evidence-based therapy types include:

 - Cognitive Behavioral Therapy (CBT)

 - Art Therapy or other creative art therapies

 - Mindfulness Practices

 - Skills training, such as communication, time-management, and stress-reduction training

 Click on the links above to learn more about these types of therapy; this will give you an idea of which type of therapy might align well with you personally.
 For example, some people prefer a more structured and educational style of therapy, like CBT.
 Other artists may feel more comfortable working in a creative arts therapy framework.
 You can then look for therapists that offer your preferred therapy type.